GreatBahram/dsa/algorithms-on-graph/week05/notes.md

 Implementation details

-1. use **disjoint sets** data structure
+1. use **disjoint sets** data structure.
-2. initially, each vertex lies in a separate set
+2. initially, each vertex lies in a separate set.
-3. each set is the set of vertices of a connected component
+3. each set is a set of vertices of a connected component.
 4. to check whether the current edge $\{u,v\}$ produces a cycle, we check whether $u$ and $v$ belong to the same set.

 <img src="assets/mst-05.png" style="zoom:50%"/>